 - Supports existing digital efforts until the optimal transformation route becomes clear

-How financial firms can optimize strategic priorities
+How financial firms can optimise strategic priorities

 Priority: Accelerate growth

-Leverage these optimization tools:
+Leverage these optimisation tools:

 - Robotic process automation (RPA) (RPA) to drive efficiencies, improve productivity and reduce cost — including around onboarding, loan processing and compliance reporting